lxhwww/myblog.github.io/README.md

 we want to find the relation between epidemic and people's emotion.

 ## idea
-First, load the model and predict all tweets in the data set.(Still need to debug)
+First, load the model and predict all tweets in the data set.(Still need to debug)<-we are here now

 Second,calcuate the gradient